4 Must-Have Dog Training Supplies (Number 3 is Our Favorite)

 There are a lot of different options available.
 So keep these points in mind while shopping:

-- Training pouch that is easy to wear - Some have straps that wrap around your waste.
+Some have straps that wrap around your waist.
 Others have clips that hook onto your belt or the waist of your pants.
 So decide which one appeals to you more.

-- Durable Training Bag - The most important thing is that it is made from durable material.
+Important note; make sure your training bag is from a reputable company that uses durable material.
 After all, if it’s not any better than a plastic sandwich bag, there’s no reason to spend your money on it!

-- Dog treat pouch that is multi-functional - There are a lot of designs that also include extra features like doggy bag dispensers for cleaning up after your dog goes to the bathroom.
+Many designs also include extra features like doggy bag dispensers for cleaning up after your dog goes to the bathroom.
 And some have extra pockets where you can store a clicker or other things you might want to have quick access to while training.

 Some options include:

-PRO TIP: Dog treats come in different flavors and can sometimes offer other benefits like removing plaque buildup on your dog's teeth or providing much needed vitamin supplements.
+Dog treats come in different flavors and sometimes offer other benefits like removing plaque buildup on your dog's teeth or providing much-needed vitamin supplements.